-- Everything job sharing: Dive in at workmuse.com, join the #JobshareRevolution, and email me directly email@example.com to create your job share arrangement.
+- Everything job sharing: Dive in at workmuse.com, join the #JobshareRevolution, and our online community and email me directly firstname.lastname@example.org to create your rewarding job share.

 Melissa Nicholson is the Founder & CEO of Work Muse, a job share solutions firm.
 Job sharing is a partnership between two people to share the responsibilities of one full-time position.
 Work Muse drives adoption of job sharing in business as a source of competitive advantage while helping individuals find work-life balance.
 Join the #JobshareRevolution here –– events, resources, and relevant content to empower you in work and life!
 For more info, email@example.com.